And I hope it stays that way.

 How can I learn to be more environmentally conscientious?

 Our trip to India made me start focusing on how I could choose to be a more environmentally conscientious person in my daily life.

 For me it started with shopping more sustainable.
 The days of buying the latest and greatest from Nordstrom or American Eagle are behind me.
 I don’t think I will ever walk into a mall again and buy cheap clothing from Forever 21 that was made by children in sweatshops in third world countries.
 Being environmentally conscientious has to start somewhere if I want to decrease my carbon footprint.
 People with a bit more capital to invest could consider a whole home redesign to make the place more energy efficient, including double glazing windows from Graceland Windows or another company, or increasing insulation to prevent wasted energy on heating.
 That can also have other impacts on the home.
 Many people rent and can’t do changes that dramatic, though, so maybe you can start by lowering your energy bills by checking out these TXU Energy Plans.
 I think for now, I am starting with my closet.
 Being environmentally conscientious means you have to recognize that all the little things you do in a day can negatively impact our planet.
-Like throwing your trash out your car window like a little bitch.
-Don’t be a bitch; Don’t trash our planet.
+Like throwing your trash out your car window.
+Don’t trash our planet.

 2017 was a year of travel